Soham murders: Search and discovery

 Police immediately launched an intensive search for the missing children.
-Over 400 officers were assigned full-time to search for the girls.
-These officers conducted extensive house-to-house enquiries across Soham; their efforts to search local terrain were supported by hundreds of local volunteers and, later, some United States Air Force personnel stationed at nearby airbases.
+More than 400 officers were assigned full-time to search for the girls.
+These officers conducted extensive house-to-house enquiries across Soham; their efforts to search local terrain were supported by hundreds of local volunteers and, later, by United States Air Force personnel stationed at nearby airbases.
 (Note: The total population of Soham in 2002 was 8,700.)

-To help their public appeals for information, Cambridgeshire Police released the photograph Nicola Wells had taken of the children less than two hours before their disappearance depicting both girls wearing their Manchester United replica football shirts.
-A physical description of each girl was also released to the media, describing them as being white, about 4 ft 6 in tall, and slim.
-Chapman was described as being tanned, with shoulder-length, brown hair; Wells was described as being fair, with blonde hair.
-The parents of both girls stated that their daughters had been wary of talking with strangers, having been warned not to trust people they did not know from early childhood.
+To support their public appeals for information, Cambridgeshire Police released the photograph Nicola Wells had taken of the children less than two hours before their disappearance, depicting both girls wearing their Manchester United replica football shirts.
+A physical description of each girl was also released to the media, stating that both were white, about 4 ft 6 in tall, and slim.
+Chapman was described as tanned, with shoulder-length brown hair; Wells was described as fair, with blonde hair.

+The parents of both girls said their daughters had been wary of talking to strangers, having been warned from early childhood not to trust people they did not know.
 This was supported by the headteacher of St Andrew's Primary School, who told reporters: "The possible danger from strangers is something we have impressed upon [the children] from an early age."

-Suspecting the children had been kidnapped, investigators questioned every registered sex offender in Cambridgeshire and neighbouring Lincolnshire.
-Over 260 registered sex offenders across the UK - including 15 high-risk paedophiles - were also questioned; all were eliminated from the investigation.
-Police also investigated the possibility that the girls had arranged to meet someone they had contacted via an internet chat room, but this was soon ruled out.
+Investigators stated on 7 August they strongly believed the children had been abducted, and questioned every registered sex offender in Cambridgeshire and neighbouring Lincolnshire.
+More than 260 registered sex offenders across the UK – including 15 high-risk paedophiles – were also questioned; all were eliminated from the investigation.
+Police also examined the possibility that the girls had arranged to meet someone they had contacted via an Internet chat room, but this was soon ruled out.